Gabriel Calabres

-Gabriel Calabres Nunes (born 8 March 1998) is a Brazilian footballer who plays as a midfielder for Cianorte.
+Gabriel Calabres Nunes (born 8 March 1998) is a Brazilian footballer who plays as a midfielder for Maringá, on loan from Cianorte.

 Club career

 São Carlos

 Born in Matão, Calabres represented São Carlos as a youth.
 On 14 June 2015 he made his first team debut, coming on as a half-time substitute in a 3–1 Campeonato Paulista Segunda Divisão away win against Palmeirinha.

 After featuring in eleven matches as his side was crowned champions, Calabres returned to the youth setup for the 2016 Copa São Paulo de Futebol Júnior, only returning to the main squad for the ensuing Copa Paulista.

 Santos

 On 12 November 2016, Calabres signed a three-year contract with Santos, returning to youth football.
 He also featured sparingly for the B-side in the following campaign, but returned to the under-20s in 2018 ahead of the year's Copa São Paulo de Juniores.

 On 20 January 2018, Calabres was promoted to the first team by new manager Jair Ventura.
 He made his debut with the main squad on 11 March, replacing Guilherme Nunes in a 3–1 home loss against São Bento.

 Calabres made his Série A debut on 8 August 2018, replacing Carlos Sánchez in a 1–1 away draw against Ceará.
 The following 15 April, after failing to appear under new manager Jorge Sampaoli, he rescinded his contract.